 1. Appeals may be taken to the Dean of the School of Law.
 The appeal must be made within two (2) weeks after communication to the complainant of the substantive response to the complaint.

 2. Any decision made on appeal by the Dean shall be final.

 A copy of the complaint and a summary of the process and resolution of the complaint shall be kept in a confidential manner in the office of the Assistant Dean for Student Affairs, from the date of the final resolution of the complaint through the date of full accreditation.

 Subsequent complaints and a summary of the process and resolution of the complaint shall be kept in a confidential manner in the office of the Assistant Dean for Student Affairs from the date of the final resolution of the complaint through the date of the next accreditation period.

 Protection Against Retaliation

 The Law School will not in any way retaliate against an individual who makes a complaint under this section, nor permit any faculty member, administrator, employee or student to do so.

-This policy shall be published in the Current Students section of the Bowen Law School website.
+This policy shall be published in the Student Life section of the Bowen Law School website.